 TID (Total Ionizing Dose) Effect - Accumulated Ionization Damage

-As gate oxide layers become thinner, the impact of radiation on the gate stack is reduced (due to less oxide thickness to trap charge).
-However, thick field oxides surrounding the conductive channel can still experience damage and charge trapping.
-In SOI (Silicon-On-Insulator) devices, charge trapping in the corner regions is particularly sensitive.
+As gate oxide layers become thinner, radiation-induced damage in the gate stack decreases due to the reduced volume available for charge trapping.
+However, thick field oxides surrounding the conductive channel remain vulnerable.
+In SOI devices, charge in the shallow-trench isolation (STI) and buried-oxide (BOX) regions can modulate the back channel and is particularly TID-sensitive.

-TID affects several parameters in CMOS devices such as threshold voltage (Vₜ), leakage current, and subthreshold slope.
-Threshold voltage may shift by tens to hundreds of millivolts, and leakage current can increase by several orders of magnitude.
-These changes lead to degraded switching characteristics, increased power consumption, or even device failure.
+In CMOS technology, TID affects key parameters such as threshold voltage (Vt), leakage current, and subthreshold slope.
+Threshold voltage shifts may range from tens to hundreds of millivolts, and leakage currents can increase by several orders of magnitude.
+These changes can lead to degraded switching behavior, higher power consumption, and even device failure.

-TID is quantified by multiplying the LET of the radiation particle by the fluence of a monoenergetic beam, yielding the total energy deposited per unit mass through ionization.
-TID is commonly expressed in units of rad(Si) or krad(Si).
+TID is typically quantified by multiplying the particle’s LET by the fluence of a monoenergetic beam, representing the total energy deposited through ionization per unit mass.
+It is usually expressed in units of rad(Si) or krad(Si): 1 krad(Si) = 10 Gy(Si).

 Schematic overview of TID damage mechanism